 - Mark the container with a "Hazardous Waste" label and contact the Safety and Environmental Management Office.

 - Use the special Mercury Spill Kit when dealing with mercury spills.
 Instructions for cleanup are located on the Mercury Spill Kit container.

 - For broken mercury thermometers, clean up spilled mercury as described above and collect mercury and broken thermometer in a sealable plastic bag for disposal.
-Contact the Environmental Health, Safety, and Insurance Office.
+Contact the Safety and Environmental Management Office.

 - For mercury spills greater than 1 thermometer, call ACC Police at 512-223-7999.